AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 Because of the reactor’s dependence on bubble formation, the subteam also directed research toward bubble nucleation sites.
 The subteam found that the solid particles in the fluidized beds would provide nucleation sites for bubble formation.

 Typically, small, solid particles can provide a place for bubbles to grow large enough so they rise to the top of a reactor and escape [(Boudreau et al., 2005)](https://pubs.geoscienceworld.org/gsa/geology/article/33/6/517/103815/bubble-growth-and-rise-in-soft-sediments).
 Boudreau found that bubbles that form in sand-like sediments are spherical, in contrast to the oblate spheroid-shaped bubbles that form in muddy sediments.
-His research suggests that the difference in shape is caused by the differences in responses to the stress of the materials; while mud fractures under stress, sand “acts fluidly or plastically in response to growth stresses.”
-This informed the subteam as to what type of materials to use in the reactor because the subteam needs the particles to have a fluid-like behavior.
+His research suggests that the difference in shape is caused by the differences in responses to the stress of the materials.
+While mud fractures under stress, sand “acts fluidly or plastically in response to growth stresses.”
+This informed the subteam as to what type of materials to use in the reactor because the subteam needed the particles to have fluid-like behavior.

 Bubble formation and size in gas-solid fluidized beds is fairly predictable at low gas velocities [(Harrison and Leung, 1961)](https://www.nature.com/articles/190433a0).
 However, Schulz states that this is not the case for liquid-solid fluidized beds: “In most liquid-fluidized beds, … although instability is present and can be seen in the form of wavy structures this does not lead rapidly to bubble formation” [(Schulz, 2004)](https://www.opuscula.agh.edu.pl/vol24/1/art/opuscula_math_2412.pdf).
 This instability could cause problems for the subteam, but there are solutions to commonly reported issues.

 If bubble formation is slow or inconsistent, it may be due to the ratio between the density of the particles and the density of water.
 Schulz found that bubble formation was present in fluidized beds with high ratios, so the subteam may want to consider using denser particles if problems arise.

-The subteam aims to remove the most gas from the influent water as possible by creating bubbles.
-As previously stated, bubbles can be created by providing nucleation sites on sand grains; it can also be done by decreasing gas solubility.
+The subteam aims to remove the most gas from the influent water as possible by generating bubbles.
+As previously stated, bubble formation can be encouraged by providing nucleation sites on sand grains.
+It can also be encouraged by decreasing gas solubility through manipulation of pressure.

 ### Controlling Pressure